joshaho/tableau-workshops/src/content/docs/reference/e1s1sol.md

 ---
-title: How to create a file input and union
+title: Create a file input and union
 description: Exercise 1.1 Solution
 ---